nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 - [Shannon](#shannon)

 ---

+### censorship-resistant
+Censorship resistance in blockchain generally means that it is difficult for a malicious party to prevent the blockchain from confirming a set of transactions generated by honest users.

+---

 ### Confirmation
 A process where a transaction has been accepted and verified by the network and included in a block.